-A complete summary of the Natural Medicine Manifesto, being the outline of the guiding principles of the Natural Medicine Tribe on Steem.
+A complete summary of the Natural Medicine Manifesto, being the outline of the guiding principles of the Natural Medicine Tribe on Hive.

-One of the things we had to do was be clear about the purpose for creating a Tribe on Steem.
+One of the things we had to do when we begun Natural Medicine was to be clear about the purpose for creating a Tribe on Hive.
 Our intention was two-fold:

 - Hold a space for quality creative content on natural medicine, healing, and health to exist and be rewarded (curated) effectively; and

-- Have an effective platform for a global community of NM-folk to come and join the Steem blockchain without being put off by content they weren’t interested in.
+- Have an effective platform for a global community of NM-folk to come and join the Hive blockchain without being put off by content they weren’t interested in.

-In regards to the second intention, attracting new users to the Steem blockchain who are interested in the broad niche topic of ‘natural medicine’ can only happen if there is a very visible capacity to reward quality content.
-Being able to moderate what appears in the “front-end” was a major factor to achieving this; and the work of the Steem-Engine team made that possible.
+In regards to the second intention, attracting new users to the Hive blockchain who are interested in the broad niche topic of ‘natural medicine’ can only happen if there is a very visible capacity to reward quality content.
+Being able to moderate what appears in the “front-end” was a major factor to achieving this; and the work of the Hive-Engine team made that possible.